8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

 And it is no wonder that so many people are proud to call Maryland home.
 The state is a wonderful place to live and learn.
 Most Marylanders know that even though the state is small, its accomplishments are big.
 Just consider some of the achievements that make Maryland so great:

-- In 2015, the state had the second-lowest poverty rate in the nation.1
+- In 2017, the state had the second-lowest poverty rate in the nation.1

-- From 2012 to 2022, it is estimated that there will be more than 832,700 jobs to fill across all occupational fields.3
+- From 2016 to 2026, it is estimated that there will be more than three million job openings to fill across all occupational fields.4

 Maryland offers something for everyone.
 The state has a deep history that is reflected in the arts, culture, and music scenes.
 Foodies are impressed with the culinary experiences—from the ocean to the mountains—that include several microbreweries and wineries.
 There are outdoor adventures almost everywhere you turn whether you love kayaking, hiking, skiing, or anything in between.
 And sports enthusiasts are rarely bored with events that include professional baseball, football, basketball, hockey, soccer, tennis, golf, and even sailing regattas.